ShraxO1/DevPool/README.md

 -   Fork this repo and run the `git clone <forked repo>` command from your terminal/bash
 -   Cd into the directories and `npm install`
--   Create a `.env` file in the root directory and store the following:
-    -   MONGO_URI=Insert the correct connection URL for your MongoDB database
-    -   SECRET_OR_KEY= 'secret'
 -   Run the server on PORT 3000
--   npm run dev
+-   `npm run dev`

-You can obtain the MONGO_URI after create a collectoin on [mongodb atlas](https://www.mongodb.com/cloud/atlas).

 ## Demo

 The app has been hosted on heroku [here](https://developerpool.herokuapp.com/).
 P.S: You might have to wait for a few seconds for the heroku site to respond.

 <p align="center">